discovery-genomics/discovery-genomics.github.io/src/pipeline-runthrough.md

 ___Time___
 `1965.46s user 37.18s system 108% cpu 30:53.64 total`

 After the index file, `GRCh38_latest_dbSNP_all.vcf.gz.tbi`, is generated, we can then run the BaseRecalibrator.
+Sample 1 and Sample 2 were not running in parallel.

 ___Sample 1 BaseRecalibrator___
 ```